 The last thing you want is to be set on a name to find that the domain is no longer available.
 Have a good think about business names, think creatively and try not to get caught into the trap of coming up with an original business name if you’re not in the position to secure your domain, it could lead to you being disappointed and wasting money in the future.

-How you manage this will probably fall to the size of your business, it may quite possibly be your sole responsibility, especially if you’re a small or start-up business.
+How you manage this will probably fall on the size of your business, it may quite possibly be your sole responsibility, especially if you’re a small or start-up business.

 You should aim to include relevant and engaging content on your site.